An experimental composite

 Reinforced with cellulose fibers from old newspapers, providing strength and structural cohesion.

-Fire resistant due to its pre-combusted mineral filling.
+Improved fire resistance due to its pre-combusted mineral filling.

 Composed upcycling common daily waste, with no need for virgin raw materials.